 The job search can feel overwhelming, so it’s helpful to break it into manageable steps.
-The good news is you don’t have to do every step in order.
-For example, you can start working on your resume before you identify what you want to do.
-Just start checking off as many of these activities as you can, and you’ll find yourself on the way to a great opportunity.
+The good news is you don’t have to do every step in order – use this resource as a guide.
+Start checking off as many of these activities as you can, and you’ll find yourself on the way to a great opportunity.

-- I have identified my personal strengths, skills, interests, and values.
-(How?)
+- I have identified my personal strengths, skills, interests, and values, fields of interest/possible jobs, and/or specific careers

 - I have identified the top three geographic areas where I’d like to live and work.

-- I have identified 10 potential employers for the type of work I’m seeking.
+- I have identified realistic potential employers for the type of work I’m seeking.

 - I have had my resume and cover letter(s) reviewed by a professional in the field or a staff member at Career Services.